-At September 30, 2022, we had outstanding under our sixth amended and restated revolving credit facility agreement a \$165.0 million term loan, \$20.3 million under the revolver portion of the agreement, \$5.1 million of letters of credit, and our availability was \$189.4 million.
-We did not have to provide collateral for our hedge positions.
-In July 2022, the Company had refinanced its five-year term loan and the revolving credit facility with the execution of the sixth amended and restated revolving credit facility agreement, which increased the amount due under our term loan to \$165 million, enabled the Company to borrow up to \$400 million (\$550 million during the heating season of December through April of each year) subject to certain borrowing base limitations and coverage ratios, and extended the term of the facility to July 6, 2027.
+At September 30, 2023, we had outstanding under our sixth amended and restated revolving credit facility agreement a \$148.5 million term loan, \$0.2 million under the revolver portion of the agreement, \$3.2 million of letters of credit, \$0.1 million hedge positions were secured under the credit agreement and our availability was \$202.1 million.
 (See the sixth amended and restated credit agreement and Note 13 of the Notes to the Consolidated Financial Statements-Long-Term Debt and Bank Facility Borrowings).
-Exclusive of the term loan, during the last three fiscal years we have utilized as much as \$213.9 million of our Credit Agreement in borrowings, letters of credit and hedging reserve.
+Our debt is often substantially higher during the heating season as we access our revolving credit facilities to finance accounts receivable and inventory balances.
+For example, our borrowings under the revolver peaked at \$125.6 million during the fiscal 2023 heating season.
 Our substantial indebtedness and other financial obligations could:

-- impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, unit repurchases or general partnership purposes; - have a material adverse effect on us if we fail to comply with financial and affirmative and restrictive covenants in our debt agreements and an event of default occurs that is not cured or waived; - require us to dedicate a substantial portion of our cash flow for principal and interest payments on our indebtedness and other financial obligations, thereby reducing the availability of our cash flow to fund working capital and capital expenditures; - expose us to interest rate risk because certain of our borrowings are at variable rates of interest; - · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - place us at a competitive disadvantage compared to our competitors that have proportionally less debt.
+- impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, unit repurchases, paying distributions or general partnership purposes; - have a material adverse effect on us if we fail to comply with financial and affirmative and restrictive covenants in our debt agreements and an event of default occurs that is not cured or waived; - expose us to interest rate risk because certain of our borrowings are at variable rates of interest; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and